Charlie Manuel

-Charles Fuqua Manuel Jr. (born January 4, 1944), is an American former professional baseball player, coach, and manager.
+Charles Fuqua Manuel Jr. (born January 4, 1944) is an American former professional baseball player, coach, and manager.
 During his playing career, he appeared over parts of six Major League Baseball seasons for the Minnesota Twins and Los Angeles Dodgers, before playing another six seasons in Nippon Professional Baseball with the Yakult Swallows and Kintetsu Buffaloes.
 Over four successive seasons in NPB, Manuel hit at least .312 with 37 home runs each season and won the 1979 Pacific League Most Valuable Player Award.

 After his playing career, he coached and managed the Cleveland Indians and managed the Philadelphia Phillies, winning the 2008 World Series over the Tampa Bay Rays and the 2009 National League Championship Series over the Los Angeles Dodgers.
 He was inducted to the Philadelphia Baseball Wall of Fame in 2014.

 On August 13, 2019, Manuel replaced John Mallee as hitting coach for the Phillies for the remainder of the season.

 Early life

-Although Manuel was born in Northfork, West Virginia, his family was actually living in Virginia at that time, and he lived in Virginia throughout his childhood.
+Although Manuel was born in Northfork, West Virginia, his family was actually living in Virginia at that time and all throughout his childhood.
 He was born in an automobile while his mother, June, was visiting her mother.
 Manuel's father, Charles Sr., was a Pentecostal preacher, and the family lived in Wythe and Grayson Counties in Virginia until they settled in Buena Vista, Virginia, when Charlie, the third of 11 children and the oldest son, was 12.

 Manuel became a four-sport star at Parry McCluer High School in Buena Vista, playing baseball, football, basketball, and track and field, captaining the baseball and basketball teams.
 His first love was basketball and he had received scholarship offers in that sport, but his plans and his life would dramatically change just before his high school graduation.

-In April 1963, Manuel's father committed suicide due to being severely ill with diabetes and heart problems.
+In April 1963, Manuel's father died by suicide due to being severely ill with diabetes and heart problems.
 Leaving behind a suicide note, he asked that Charlie – who was already married with a child – take care of his mother and siblings.
 He turned down his basketball scholarship offers, and an academic scholarship to the University of Pennsylvania, to consider offers from the Pittsburgh Pirates, Detroit Tigers, Minnesota Twins, and New York Yankees, ultimately signing with the Twins out of high school in 1963 for $30,000 ($ in current dollar terms).

 Playing career

 Minor league career

-In 1971, Manuel hit .372/.462/.764 for the Portland Beavers, leading the International League in each category.
+In 1971, Manuel hit .372/.462/.764 for the Portland Beavers, leading the Pacific Coast League in each category.
 In 1974, he batted .329/.433/.600 with 30 home runs and 102 RBIs for the Albuquerque Dukes in the Pacific Coast League.
 Over 11 seasons in the minor leagues, in 3,430 at bats, Manuel batted .290/.374/.483 with 133 home runs and 624 RBIs.

 Major league career

 Manuel played from 1969 to 1972 with the Minnesota Twins and in 1974 and 1975 with the Los Angeles Dodgers, primarily as a pinch-hitter and left fielder.
-His earliest Topps baseball cards listed him as, “Chuck” Manuel.
+His earliest Topps baseball cards listed him as "Chuck" Manuel.
 He batted .198 in 384 at bats.